U.S. monitors reports of North Korean leader's illness; South Korea, China doubtful

 RELATIONSHIP WITH TRUMP Kim has sought to have international sanctions against his country eased, but has refused to give up his nuclear weapons.
 Trump has described Kim as a friend, but the unprecedented engagement by a U.S. president with a North Korean leader has failed to slow Kim's nuclear weapons and missile programs, which pose a threat to the United States.

-Joseph Yun, a former U.S. envoy to North Korea under President Barack Obama and Trump, told Reuters he believes "something really is quite amiss, quite awry right now in North Korea".
+Joseph Yun, a former U.S. envoy to North Korea under President Barack Obama and Trump, who has since worked as a CNN analyst, told Reuters he believes "something really is quite amiss, quite awry right now in North Korea".
 "It's worrisome.
-If he's seriously ill and he dies, there is no succession plan," said Yun, who has since worked as a CNN analyst.
+If he's seriously ill and he dies, there is no succession plan," he said.
 "You could see a huge power struggle, people jockeying for position.
 Their lives would depend on it."

 Yun said for all its secrecy, North Korea in recent years had been quick to respond to significant foreign news reports and it is noteworthy that it has stayed silent so far.
 As for Kim's relationship with Trump and faltering efforts to get North Korea to denuclearize, Yun said, "That's pretty much put in doubt, not that it's been going anywhere anyway."

-With no details known about his young children, analysts said his sister and loyalists could form a regency until a successor is old enough to take over.
-Kim was the first North Korean leader to cross into South Korea to meet Moon in 2018.
-Both Koreas are technically still at war.
-The 1950-1953 Korean War ended in an armistice, not a peace treaty.
+With no details known about his young children, analysts said Kim's sister and loyalists could form a regency until a successor is old enough to take over.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)